 Why is an RPA ecosystem required?

-Microsoft, SAP and Salesforce all heavily rely on implementation partners because integrating their software into complex enterprise systems require time and effort.
+Microsoft, SAP and Salesforce all heavily rely on implementation partners because integrating their software into complex enterprise systems requires time and effort.
 They could take on the implementation themselves and they sometimes do this for top clients but doing all implementation work would create a massive, difficult to manage organization with low margins which focuses on implementation.

 Tech solutions tend to be iterative and an important share of disruptive changes come from startups that disrupt existing technologies or business models.
 Since they are the leaders of the industry, companies at the center of tech solutions tend to